-(b) Each primary control system, including its supporting structure, must be designed as follows:

-(1) The system must withstand loads resulting from the limit pilot forces prescribed in § 27.397.

-(2) Notwithstanding paragraph (b)(3) of this section, when power-operated actuator controls or power boost controls are used, the system must also withstand the loads resulting from the force output of each normally energized power device, including any single power boost or actuator system failure.

-(3) If the system design or the normal operating loads are such that a part of the system cannot react to the limit pilot forces prescribed in §27.397, that part of the system must be designed to withstand the maximum loads that can be obtained in normal operation.
+- (5) The attachment of the control system to the control surface horn (with the control in the critical positions for the affected parts of the system within the limits of its motion). - (b) Each primary control system, including its supporting structure, must be designed as follows: - (1) The system must withstand loads resulting from the limit pilot forces prescribed in §29.397; - (2) Notwithstanding paragraph (b)(3) of this section, when power-operated actuator controls or power boost controls are used, the system must also withstand the loads resulting from the limit pilot forces prescribed in §29.397 in conjunction with the forces output of each normally energized power device, including any single power boost or actuator system failure; - (3) If the system design or the normal operating loads are such that a part of the system cannot react to the limit pilot forces prescribed in §29.397, that part of the system must be designed to withstand the maximum loads that can be obtained in normal operation.
 The minimum design loads must, in any case, provide a rugged system for service use, including consideration of fatigue, jamming, ground gusts, control inertia, and friction loads.
-In the absence of rational analysis, the design loads resulting from 0.60 of the specified limit pilot forces are acceptable minimum design loads.

-(4) If operational loads may be exceeded through jamming, ground gusts, control inertia, or friction, the system must withstand the limit pilot forces specified in §27.397, without yielding.
+In the absence of a rational analysis, the design loads resulting from 0.60 of the specified limit pilot forces are acceptable minimum design loads; and - (4) If operational loads may be exceeded through jamming, ground gusts, control inertia, or friction, the system must withstand the limit pilot forces specified in §29.397, without yielding.

 [Doc.
-No. 5074, 29 FR 15695, Nov.
-24, 1964, as amended by Amdt.
-27-26, 55 FR 7999, Mar.
+No. 5084, 29 FR 16150, Dec.
+3, 1964, as amended by Amdt.
+29-26, 55 FR 8002, Mar.
 6, 1990]

-§27.397 Limit pilot forces and torques.
+§29.397 Limit pilot forces and torques.

-(a) Except as provided in paragraph (b) of this section, the limit pilot forces are as follows:

-(1) For foot controls, 130 pounds.

-(2) For stick controls, 100 pounds fore and aft, and 67 pounds laterally.

-(b) For flap, tab, stabilizer, rotor brake, and landing gear operating controls, the follows apply (R = radius in inches):
+- (a) Except as provided in paragraph (b) of this section, the limit pilot forces are as follows: - (1) For foot controls, 130 pounds. - (2) For stick controls, 100 pounds fore and aft, and 67 pounds laterally. - (b) For flap, tab, stabilizer, rotor brake, and landing gear operating controls, the following apply (R = radius in inches):

-(1) Crank, wheel, and lever controls, $[1 + R]/3 \times 50$ pounds, but not less than 50 pounds nor more than 100 pounds for hand operated controls or 130 pounds for foot operated controls, applied at 14 CFR Ch.
-I (1-1-19 Edition)

-any angle within 20 degrees of the plane of motion of the control.
-(2) Twist controls, 80R inch-pounds.
+- (1) Crank wheel, and lever controls, [1 + R]/3 \times 50 pounds, but not less than 50 pounds nor more than 100 pounds for hand operated controls or 130 pounds for foot operated controls, applied at any angle within 20 degrees of the plane of motion of the control. - (2) Twist controls, 80R inch-pounds.

 [Amdt.
-27-11, 41 FR 55469, Dec.
+29-12, 41 FR 55471, Dec.
 20, 1976, as amended by Amdt.
-27-40, 66 FR 23538, May 9, 2001]
+29-47, 66 FR 23538, May 9, 2001]

-§27.399 Dual control system.
+§29.399 Dual control system.

-Each dual primary flight control system must be designed to withstand the loads that result when pilot forces of 0.75 times those obtained under §27.395 are applied-
+Each dual primary flight control system must be able to withstand the loads that result when pilot forces not less than 0.75 times those obtained under § 29.395 are applied-

-(a) In opposition; and

-(b) In the same direction.
+- (a) In opposition; and - (b) In the same direction.

-§27.411 Ground clearance: tail rotor guard.
+§ 29.411 Ground clearance: tail rotor guard.

-(a) It must be impossible for the tail rotor to contact the landing surface during a normal landing.

-(b) If a tail rotor guard is required to show compliance with paragraph (a) of this section-

-(1) Suitable design loads must be established for the guard; and

-(2) The guard and its supporting structure must be designed to withstand those loads.
+- (a) It must be impossible for the tail rotor to contact the landing surface during a normal landing. - (b) If a tail rotor guard is required to show compliance with paragraph (a) of this section- - (1) Suitable design loads must be established for the guard: and - (2) The guard and its supporting structure must be designed to withstand those loads.

-§27.427 Unsymmetrical loads.
+§ 29.427 Unsymmetrical loads.